-As you see you can’t be sure at 100% that your data will not be lost when you hacked, but you can prevent dataloss, using cloud backup and recovery service Spinbackup.
-If you use 2-Step Verification for your Google account than Spinbackup is a must!
+As you see you can’t be sure at 100% that your data will not be lost when you hacked, but you can prevent data loss, using cloud backup and recovery service Spinbackup.
+If you use 2-Step Verification for your Google account then Spinbackup is a must!

 Spinbackup offers an easy and cost-effective way to keep your data safe.
 Check out G Suite pricing for individual use and backup your data, today!